-Are you a Bryn Mawr or Haverford freshman or sophomore who would like to explore the possibility of becoming a secondary math or science teacher?
+Are you a Bryn Mawr or Haverford freshman, sophomore or junior who would like to explore the possibility of becoming a secondary math or science teacher?
 Are you interested in the connections between teaching and youth development, social justice, or social change?
 Do you want to experience school again, from a new vantage point as a professional?

 If so, apply for the Noyce Math and Science Education Internship Program!
-Successful applicants will spend the week of spring break learning about math and science education by shadowing a math or science teacher in the Greater Philadelphia region or with an alum in another part of the country.
-In addition, should you desire to further explore teaching or professional development experiences, we will help you identify other opportunities.
-If you find this a positive experience, consider applying for the Noyce Teacher Scholarships during your junior or senior year or as an alum.
+Successful applicants will spend the two week from May 15 - May 26, 2017 learning about math and science education by shadowing a math or science teacher in a Philadelphia classroom.
+If you find this a positive experience, talk with the Bryn Mawr Education Program Coordinator about how you can continue to be part of this exciting career path.

-As part of the Internship experience, participants will create a (short) portfolio of reflections on their experience.
-This portfolio will contribute to an understanding of math/science education, approaches to teaching, and the development of the Noyce Program.
+As part of the Internship experience, participants will create a portfolio of reflections focused on their experience.
+This portfolio will contribute to an understanding of math/science education, approaches to teaching, and how the experience enhanced the students academic, personal and professional goals.
 The intern’s particular interests will inform the design of the portfolio.
+In addition to the reflective journal/portfolio, students must develop 4 slides that detail their learning from and their contribution to the placement.
+Details will be shared at the Internship Orientation.
 To view examples of two interns reflective journals, please click here.

-As part of the requirements of the Noyce Internship Program, participants must attend a pre-break orientation session and a post-spring break debriefing session.
-The Reflective Portfolio will be discussed at the orientation.
+As part of the requirements of the Noyce Internship Program, participants must attend an orientation session, two designated workshops during the internship period and a debriefing session at the end of the two weeks.
+The Reflective Portfolio and any other assignments will be discussed at the orientation.

 Questions?
 Please contact Bonnie Hallam, Program Coordinator at email@example.com